nie-ine/N3-rule-based_machine-reasoning/README.md

 ### Implementation of the RDF model theory:
 A first one is the [implementation of the RDF model theory](https://github.com/josd/eye/tree/master/reasoning/rpo).
 This set of N3-rules permits to infer data from data based on the built-in logic of the W3C Semantic Web standard languages.
+Examples are:
-Examples are: <rdfs:subClassOf, rdfs:SubPropertyOf, owl:TransitiveProperty, owl:oneOf, owl:unionOf, owl:disjointUnionOf, owl:propertyChainAxiom>
+	rdfs:subClassOf, rdfs:subPropertyOf, owl:TransitiveProperty, owl:disjointWith, owl:oneOf, owl:unionOf, owl:disjointUnionOf, owl:propertyChainAxiom

+A complete reasoning example on transitivity for the 'is part of'property for text and text structures as prosodic entities is given in the repository, also involving a series of other RDFS- and OWL-rules.
+The data and query files are commented.

 ### Consistency checking:
 User-defined restrictions can be checked upon, e.g. a cardinality restriction for the object value of a certain property of a certain subject class instance.
-Figure 1 shows the 'human' class declaration with a cardinality restriction of 1 on the property 'has biological sex', IOW a human can only have exactly 1 biological sex, i.e. female, male or intersexual.
+Figure 1 shows the 'human' class declaration in Turtle with a cardinality restriction of maximum 1 on the property 'has biological sex', IOW a human can only have exactly 1 biological sex, i.e. female, male or intersexual (see [human-ontology](https://github.com/nie-ine/Ontologies/blob/master/Nie-ontologies/Generic-ontologies/human-ontology.ttl)).

 	human:Human rdfs:subClassOf [
 		a owl:Restriction;
 		owl:onProperty human:hasBiologicalSex;
 		owl:maxCardinality "1"^^xsd:nonNegativeInteger].
+##### Figure 1: Class declaration with a cardinality restriction of maximum 1

+A complete reasoning example on cardinality is given in the repository, using 2 external ontologies and an RDF data set on images of the [Knora server application](https://www.knora.org/), developed by the [DHLab (DHL)](https://dhlab.philhist.unibas.ch/en/home/) at the University of Basel and the [Data and Service Center for humanities (DaSCH)](https://dasch.swiss/).

 ### Temporal reasoning:
-Time indicators are uniformly converted to intervals to calculate with.
-Sets of built-ins and plug-ins in the machine reasoner support several ontologies and the usage of xsd datatyped literals (e.g. xsd:dateTime, xsd:duration).
+Generally, time indicators are uniformly converted to intervals to calculate with.
+Sets of built-ins in the machine reasoner support several ontologies for N3-rule declaration, and the usage of xsd datatyped literals (e.g. xsd:dateTime, xsd:duration).

+A complete temporal reasoning example is given in the repository, considering an event without a start or end date, with specific example of missing birth- or death date.

 ## Machine Reasoning: e.g. the EYE reasoner:
 Development: https://github.com/josd/eye
-Older resource with extra information: http://eulersharp.sourceforge.net/
 Download site: https://sourceforge.net/projects/eulersharp/files/eulersharp/
+EYE comes with intrinsic functionality provided by [built-ins](https://github.com/josd/eye/blob/master/eye-builtins.n3).
+All other reasoning material has to be input: OWL-ontologies, RDF-data, N3-rules.

 ### Basic command example for EYE:
     eye			  # call the machine reasoner
     			  # one or more options can be used, e.g.